markbalilo123/ccs_votingsystem/README.md

 # ccs_votingsystem
 College Of Computer Studies election voting system.
-This is a project for our subject IT elective: Event Driven Programming
+This is a thesis project for our subject: System Analysis and Design